IjeleAfrika/mega042/pages/join.md

   order: 3
 ---
 Are you motivated to join us in bringing back the glory of 042?
-Then, please full in your details below and hit Submit.
+Then please fill in your details below and hit Submit.